 By Amy Janssen

-Learners complete a crossword puzzle with terms that relate to common diseases and disorders of the respiratory system.
+Learners complete a crossword puzzle with terms that relate to common diseases and disorders of the immune system.
 Immediate feedback is provided.
 Learners have the option to send an e-mail to their instructors notifying them that the learning object has been completed.